Bhola Shankar: Reception

 Bhola Shankar was panned by critics.
 Neeshita Nyayapati of The Times of India gave the film 2 out of 5 stars and wrote "Bholaa Shankar suffers because the shift between the various portions of the film is jarring, not to mention, the writing needed a deft hand.
 Not even Chiranjeevi and Keerthy are enough to save the day."
 Janani K of India Today gave the film 2 out of 5 stars and wrote "Bholaa Shankar is a remake that no one asked for or a remake that could have had a better adaptation.
 If only."
 Abhilasha Cherukuri of Cinema Express rated the film 1.5 out of 5 stars and termed the film as "hollow and distasteful homage to the mass legacy of Chiranjeevi".
 Raisa Nasreen of Zoom TV gave the film 1.5 out of 5 stars and wrote "A remake of the Tamil film Vedalam, and directed by Meher Ramesh, Bhola Shankar has been altered to suit the sentiments of the Telugu audience."

 Box office

-On its opening day, Bholaa Shankar collected approximately ₹20 crore worldwide and went on to gross ₹47.50 crore during its theatrical run.
-It is considered one of the less successful films in Chiranjeevi's filmography.
+On its opening day, Bholaa Shankar collected approximately ₹20 crore worldwide and went on to gross ₹42.2 crore during its theatrical run, emerging as a box office bomb.